Home » Course » Soup

 Here’s the deeds to make thus chunky, comforting, and cozy Ravioli Soup.

 Next, bring on the aromatics – basil, oregano and some fresh parsley.
-Along with carrots, parmesan cheese and a little bit of sugar.

 I like to add salt and pepper at the end so you can adjust accordingly after tasting it.
-Remember salt helps open up the flavors in the Ravioli Soup, not just adding saltiness.
+Remember salt helps open up the flavors in the ravioli soup, not just adding saltiness.

 Bring everything to a boil and garnish with parsley and more grated parmesan cheese (because why not)!

-Type of ravioli to use
+Types of ravioli

 You can use either frozen and refrigerated raviolis.
 I have used both and they both work very well.